Iamjof/LITA_Class_Documentation/README.md

 - SQL - Structured Query Language for Quering data and Data manipulation

+##Introduction to SQL
+• SQL stands for Structured Query Language.
+• It is used for storing and managing data in Relational Database Management System (RDBMS).
+• It is a standard language for Relational Database System.
+It enables a user to relate databases and tables.
+• All the RDBMS like MySQL, PostgreSQL, Oracle, MS Access, and SQL Server use SQL as their standard database language.
+• SQL allows users to query the database in a number of ways, using English-like statements

 - PowerBi - For Data Visualization and Dashboard building
 - Github - For Portolio Building